 Although climate projections suggest that London’s summers will become drier, heavy downpours are still expected to become more intense.
 Without an increase in resilience, London could suffer more severe surface water flooding, with greater risks to lives and livelihoods.

 While there has been understandable focus on learning the lessons from the flood events of 2021 work has also begun on a much needed long-term surface water flooding strategy for London that takes account how climate change is affecting the probability of heavy rainfall.
-The LCCP will continue its involvement and support throughout 2023 and beyond for this important piece of work.
+The LCRP will continue its involvement and support throughout 2023 and beyond for this important piece of work.
 More details on this will be released in due course.

 You can identify if your home is at risk of tidal or fluvial flooding at The Environment Agency’s website.
 The Environment Agency also provides a free Flood Warning service, for those who live in areas of risk.